 Here's what you need to get up and running and writing your code in under 1 hour (20 minutes if you're good).

-- Log into the computer of your choice where you will be running perl
+1. Log into the computer of your choice where you will be running perl scripts.

-For general scripting, Active State Perl is the way to go if you're wanting to get started in a hurry.
-Download the Active Perl binary package from Active State's website (http://www.activestate.com).
-Once you have downloaded it, run the installer and take all the defaults.
+• Active State Perl - For general scripting, Active State Perl is the way to go if you're wanting to get started in a hurry.
+Active State perl comes with their Perl Package Manager (PPM) which connects to Active State's perl module repository which contains a large number of popular perl modules pre-compiled for the Windows/Active State platform.
+You can download the Active Perl binary package from Active State's website (http://www.activestate.com).
+Once you have downloaded the installer, run the installer and take all the defaults.

-The easy way is to browse to the CPAN ports archive for perl and download it from there.
+The easy way to install is to browse to the CPAN ports archive for perl and download it from there.
 Simply click the link for your operating system and version and follow the links.
-Perl is included as part of a standard operating system installation for the following operating systems:- BSD (all distributions)
+Perl is included as part of a standard operating system installation on many operating systems.

-- Once you've installed the true Perl binary, you need to run the CPAN module as root or an account with root level permissions with the following commands:
+3. Once you've installed the true Perl binary, you need to run the CPAN module either as root, the account that installed perl or a user who has access to the perl files and binaries.
+You can update perl modules from CPAN with the following commands:

 Password: ********